payu-india/CMS-Chatbot/docs/Monitoring & Alerts/flashpay-android-integration-wibmo-mfa.md

 </table>
 `}</HTMLBlock>

-Create a configuration object with the required parameters and call the configSdk method.
+The SDK must be configured with client-specific details before any other methods can be used.
+Create a configuration object with the required parameters and call the configSdk method to initialize the SDK properly.
 Check the message flag in the onSuccess callback for configuration status:

 ```kotlin
 TridentitySDK.getInstance().configSdk(context, configObject, object : ConfigStatusCallback {